Blame and Rage: What Abusive Women Call Problem-Solving

 Have you ever wondered why your abusive wife, girlfriend or ex blames others, makes excuses or rages when you question her behavior?
 Does she often act like an out of control child?
 Does arguing with her seem like a losing battle?
 Does she have a comeback for everything you say that pushes your buttons?
 When she’s angry, does she say “not fair” and that nothing’s her fault?
 Does it feel like she sets traps for you during arguments?
 Have you ever wished you could put her in a timeout chair just like you would a toddler?

-Believe it or not, several of the above questions are adapted from the first paragraph of a parenting article, Child outbursts: Why kids blame, make excuses and fight when you challenge their behavior, by James Lehman, MSW on EmpoweringParents.com.
+Believe it or not, several of these questions are adapted from a parenting article, Child outbursts: Why kids blame, make excuses and fight when you challenge their behavior, by James Lehman, MSW on EmpoweringParents.com.
 Men who are in relationships with abusive women often say that they feel like they’re dealing with a child in an adult’s body in regards to their wife, girlfriend or ex.

 This is especially true if she has a Cluster B personality disorder or traits (Histrionic Personality Disorder, Borderline Personality Disorder, Narcissistic Personality Disorder and Antisocial Personality Disorder).
 Not all, but many individuals with these diagnoses (or suspected diagnoses) are developmentally arrested at an emotionally immature age.